 Israel issues travel warning on Egypt's uprising anniversary

 Tuesday's notice comes amid intelligence of imminent militant attacks on the anniversary of Egypt's 2011 upheaval that toppled former autocrat Hosni Mubarak.
-Prime Minister's Benjamin Netanyahu's counterterrorism office says there's a "high level" threat of attacks on Jan.
-25. It recommends Israelis leave the area immediately and those planning on visiting change plans.
+Prime Minister Benjamin Netanyahu's counterterrorism office says there is a "high level" threat of attacks on January 25.
+It recommends Israelis leave the area immediately and those planning on visiting change plans.

 Discussions